 Many of the couples I work with talk about how they felt overwhelmed, stuck, and unsure about what to do next in their relationships before beginning therapy.
 They discuss how much they have appreciated having a third party to talk with about their situations who can offer an outside perspective and help them figure out what strengths and skills they can use in the difficult situations they are facing.
-We start with a thorough assessment process, including in person sessions and an online assessment through Gottman’s Relationship Checkup website, and then all the information comes together in a collaborative treatment plan, based on Gottman research I learned about the Gottman level 1 and 2 trainings I have attended, that allows couples to celebrate and amplify their areas of strength while targeting areas for improvement with specific interventions that are practiced in session and translated into improved real life interactions with each other.
+We start with a thorough assessment process, including in person sessions and an online assessment through the Gottman Connect website, and then all that information comes together in a collaborative treatment plan, based on Gottman research I learned about the Gottman level 1, 2 and 3 trainings I have attended, that allows couples to celebrate and amplify their areas of strength while targeting areas for improvement with specific interventions that are practiced in session and translated into improved real life interactions with each other.

 The Enneagram is a ancient way of understanding our personalities for personal, professional, relational, and spiritual growth.
 Enneagram typing sessions are a 90 minute conversation with me about your motivations and perspectives to help you come up with a working hypothesis of your enneatype.
 The deluxe package takes this a step further with a follow up session about a month later where you can explore the ways you've seen your type show up in your daily environment.

 Since the Enneagram isn't designed to diagnose or treat mental health concerns it is a stand alone service that I can offer to folks around the country and the world.